Skip to Content

 If your Labrador spends long periods alone at home, his distress will continue.
 He may also suffer from other symptoms, such as destructive chewing and digging, peeing in the house, and not eating.

-This is known as separation anxiety.
-It simply means that your dog cannot cope with being left alone, which you may need to address.
 I have a great post on how long Labradors can be left alone, which offers helpful guidance and alternative suggestions if your dog suffers from this condition.

 5. Prefers Eating at Certain Times

 Here are some examples.
-My dog used to eat one meal in the morning and one late afternoon.
+My dog used to eat one meal in the morning and one in the late afternoon.
 However, now that she is older, she prefers to eat both of her meals from late afternoon onwards.

 I won’t let her eat all her food in one go, as this is not recommended to prevent bloat, but she will eat them within a couple of hours.
-Sometimes, she will hardly eat anything one day, but she’ll certainly make up for it the following day, but I always stay abreast of what she’s eaten.

 6. Environmental or Routine Changes